Skip to main content

 Which CTV platform is best for B2B?

 Most CTV platforms were built for consumer brands.
-For B2B, look for account-based targeting (upload your company list), firmographic targeting (company size, industry), CRM integration, and account-level reporting.
+For B2B, look for account-based targeting (upload your company list), firmographic targeting (company size, industry), and account-level reporting.
 General-purpose platforms have limited B2B capabilities.
 Purpose-built B2B CTV platforms offer these features natively.

 Can I run CTV ads without an agency?